sharetribe/ftw-daily/docs/translations.md

 ## Texts outside the translation file

-The `AboutPage` component is the only one that contains text content that can not be found from the `en.json` file.
-It only has static content and consists of one component so the text content can easily be added and maintained in that one file.
-For instructions on creating static pages like the About page, refer to the [Static pages documentation](./static-pages.md).
+A few components in the template app contain texts that are not included in the `en.json` file, namely `AboutPage`, `PrivacyPolicy`, and `TermsOfService`.
+The reason behind this is that these components only contain static content that is laid out in more of a document format so the translations for these texts can easily be changed and maintained in the component files themselves.

+More information about adding static content to the application can be found from [the static pages documentation](./static-pages.md).

 ## Changing the language